 All – Does not subdivide UVs on UV seams.

-Classic Catmull-Clark – When this option is enabled, V-Ray will use the Classic Catmull-Clark method for subdividing the mesh instead of the hybrid one used by default.
-This option should be enabled only if the mesh is composed entirely of rectangular faces or it will not work.
+Classic Catmull-Clark – When this option is enabled, V-Ray uses the Classic Catmull-Clark method for subdividing the mesh instead of the hybrid one used by default.
+This option should be enabled only if the mesh is composed entirely of rectangular faces or it does not work.

 Precision – Related to the curvature of the displaced surface; flat surfaces can do with a lower precision (for a perfectly flat plane you can use a value of 1), more curved surfaces require higher values.
 If the precision is not high enough you can get dark spots ("surface acne") on the displacement.
 Lower values compute faster.

-Filter Texture – When enabled, the texture map will be filtered before the actual displacement takes place.
+Filter Texture – When enabled, the texture map is filtered before the actual displacement takes place.

-Filter Blur – Specifies the amount of blur that will be applied to the texture before the displacement takes place.
+Filter Blur – Specifies the amount of blur that is applied to the texture before the displacement takes place.